hpssjellis/neuro-ml/README.md

 **Hardware / platform**

-- [MaxWell Biosystems](https://www.mxwbio.com) — manufacturer of the MaxOne HD-MEA used in this proposal and in DishBrain.
+- [MaxWell Biosystems](https://www.mxwbio.com) — manufacturer of the MaxOne HD-MEA used in this proposal and in the original DishBrain research.
-- [Cortical Labs CL1 / Cortical Cloud](https://corticallabs.com/cl1) — commercial platform built on the same closed-loop stimulation paradigm, Python-deployable.
+- [Cortical Labs CL1 / Cortical Cloud](https://corticallabs.com/cl1) — commercial platform built on the same closed-loop stimulation paradigm, Python-deployable, available for purchase (~US$35k/unit as of 2025 launch) or remote cloud access.

 *This site is open source.
 [Improve this page](https://github.com/hpssjellis/neuro-ml/edit/main/README.md).*